-This fund will also support the gaps in the capacity of our existing non-profit partners adversely affected by the impact of COVID-19.
-Gaps include unanticipated interruptions in business operations, impacts from interruptions in state and/or local government programs or services and the impact of volunteering in an age of social distancing.
+All grants provided by the Fund are for general operating support.
+The flexibility of these dollars is intended to support the gaps in the capacity of our existing non-profit partners adversely affected by COVID-19 so that they may deliver their COVID-19 response services.
+Gaps include unanticipated interruptions in business operations, impacts from interruptions in state and/or local government programs or services, increased demand for services due to COVID-19, and the impact of volunteering in an age of social distancing.

 - Be located and providing services in one of these counties: Barrow, Bartow, Butts, Carroll, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Morgan, Newton, Paulding, Pickens, Rockdale, Spalding and Walton, or the City of Atlanta;

-- Be registered with the Georgia Secretary of State as a nonprofit.
-Verify nonprofit status.
+- Be registered with the Georgia Secretary of State as a nonprofit (verify status);

 - Have strong relationships and trust in the community.